 Purdue's Latino Cultural Center to celebrate 'Día de los Muertos'

-WEST LAFAYETTE, Ind. - Purdue University's Latino Cultural Center will celebrate "Día de los Muertos," or Day of the Dead, with music, crafts and food from 4-7 p.m.
+WEST LAFAYETTE, Ind. — Purdue University's Latino Cultural Center will celebrate "Día de los Muertos," or Day of the Dead, with music, crafts and food from 4-7 p.m.
 Oct.
-26 at the YWCA in Lafayette.
+31 at the Purdue Memorial Union ballrooms.

 The holiday has its roots in the Aztec and indigenous cultures of Mexico and is celebrated there and in Latino communities across North America on Nov.
 1-2.
 It coincides with Roman Catholic and other Christian denominations' holidays of All Saints' Day and All Souls' Day.

 The 11th annual event will feature ofrendas, or altars, made to celebrate and honor the lives of those who have departed.
 The altars are decorated with departed loved ones' prized possessions, said Marisol Uribe, program coordinator for the Latino Cultural Center.

 She said the LCC encourages the creation of contemporary altars, with a focus on current issues, by using interactive, audio or visual representations dedicated to loved ones or causes such as breast cancer or diabetes.
 Individuals and organizations that want to provide an altar should reserve a space by contacting Uribe at email@example.com by Oct.
 22.

 There also will be music and arts and craft stations where participants can decorate sugar skulls and paper masks.
 Traditional food, including "pan de muerto" (dead bread), also will be available.

 The event, sponsored by the LCC and the Purdue Student Union Board, is free and open to the public.
 For more information, contact the Latino Cultural Center at 765-494-2530.